Teaching and Learning

-In 2014, Mount Vernon will host sessions by state to build the foundation for statewide collegial networks of teachers who can share classroom ideas, lesson plans and resources.
+In 2014, Mount Vernon hosted sessions by state to build the foundation for statewide collegial networks of teachers who can share classroom ideas, lesson plans and resources.

-All teachers accepted into the institute receive a travel stipend and reside on the grounds of Washington's home.
-Participants are required to complete one lesson plan for dissemination to teachers across the nation on the Mount Vernon website, and perform one in-service session for colleagues in their home district or state.
+All teachers accepted into the institute received a travel stipend and reside on the grounds of Washington's home.
+Participants were required to complete one lesson plan for dissemination to teachers across the nation on the Mount Vernon website, and perform one in-service session for colleagues in their home district or state.